 1. Establish a Common Ground With the Client

-Most people come to me armed with topics they have meditating upon for weeks or even months but are unable to stitch together words into a book.
-Mine is to do just that and turn that upside down smile right side up!
+Most people come to me armed with topics they have been meditating upon for weeks or even months.
+Unable to stitch together words into a book, my work is spelled out; to turn that upside down smile right side up!

-But before taking a job, I ensure that they understand that I’m a non-fiction writer.
-And though not attracted to writing novels, I love storytelling and must incorporate it in my writing like I’m doing right now.
+Before taking a job, I ensure they understand that though I’m a non-fiction write, I love storytelling and must incorporate it in my writing.
+Like I’m doing right now.

-If you love dry jokes and believe every good book should contain such, don’t be shy to let your client know.
+If you love dry jokes and believe every good book should contain such, let your client know.
 Better still; include a link to an article you have written as such in the proposal for the client to see.
 Someone out there needs your madness; they just don’t know how to ask for it.
 Show them!

 Next, ask them to describe the message they need their audience to read in one sentence.
+The thing that have been keeping them awake all night.
 This should also help you identify the belief system they need portrayed in the book and their target clients.
 Make sure they state how long the book should be, in words and number of chapters.

 If there’s something you don’t like about what the client wants, decide if the project is for you or not.

-I’m keen not to write for people whose ideologies conflict with mine by a large margin because as the ghostwriter, I must assume the persona of the client to deliver the message as they need.
+I’m keen not to write for people whose ideologies conflict with mine by a large margin.
+Reason being, as the ghostwriter, I must assume the persona of the client to deliver the message as required.
 I become them throughout the writing period.
 So if the compromise is too much to bear, I let them go.
 I have however written for people whose faith differs from mine.

-Also, discuss the deliverables the client needs.
+Also, discuss the deliverables.
 Do they need you to design the book cover?
 What format do they want the final manuscript in?

 Finally, use this information to decide how much time you need to complete the book based on amount of research and creative content needed.
 Then tell the client.
 Avoid quoting a shorter time to please them.
 Writing a 20,000 word e-book in 2 weeks is suicidal.
 It denies the book the quality it deserves.
 6 weeks is a fair deal.